Can a Cracked Tooth Heal

 It is even more difficult when the crack is very small.
-Nevertheless, make sure you seek an appointment with your dentist if you feel that you have a cracked tooth if not, the problem will not go away but may lead to tooth abscess discomfort and further complications.
+Nevertheless, make sure you seek an appointment with your dentist if you feel you have a cracked tooth naturally; the problem will not go away but may lead to tooth abscess discomfort and further complications.

-Trauma to the face, a sudden change in temperature, biting down on hard things such as ice or hard candy, and a large filling among many others could cause a cracked tooth.
+Trauma to the face, a sudden temperature change, biting down on hard things such as ice or hard candy, and a large filling, among many others, could cause a cracked tooth.

 What Are The Symptoms Of A Cracked Tooth?

-Usually, a cracked tooth may not present with any symptoms as it may be harmless and you may not even realize you have one.
-But when the crack is deeper, it needs to be treated and it presents with symptoms such as-
+Usually, a cracked tooth may not present with symptoms as it may be harmless, and you may not even realize you have one.
+But when the crack is deeper, it must be treated, presenting symptoms such as-.

 - Pain that comes and goes